 Outreach Efforts at Trinity Lutheran Church

 Church of the Week is our annual outreach that provides one week of overnight shelter and meals for the homeless in our community.
-This year, 2017, our week was February 13-19.
-We sheltered about 30 people each night and on four nights we prepared and served a meal to about 100 people down at Place of Hope.
-About 75 volunteers were involved during the week driving the bus, preparing and serving meals and snacks and staffing our overnight shifts for security.
+Next year, 2018, our week is February 12-18.
+We plan to shelter about 30 people each night and prepare and serve a meal to about 100 people down at Place of Hope in St. Cloud.
+Last year about 75 volunteers were involved during the week driving the bus, preparing and serving meals and snacks and staffing our overnight shifts for security.
 This is a once a year opportunity for us to show God's love to our neighbors.
-Our week for 2018 will be posted on this page when the dates have been confirmed.

-Trinity's Social Ministry Resources: Non-perishable food shelf, frozen hams and turkeys.
-Assistance with gas, bus cards/tickets, hotel (if shelters are full), diapers, baby formula and medical prescriptions.
+Trinity's Social Ministry Resources: Non-perishable food shelf, assistance with gas, bus cards, bus tickets, hotel (if shelters are full), diapers, baby formula and medical prescriptions.

 Community Referrals: Community meals and shelter at Place of Hope and Salvation Army, Project Heal, United Way 211, Good Samaritan Fund for help with damage and security deposits, rent and car repairs, Tri-Cap for energy assistance, Catholic Charities for financial counseling, Faith in Action for minor household repairs, transportation and housekeeping, Community Furniture Program, St. Cloud Area Legal Services and Central Minnesota Re-Entry Project for those who have been incarcerated and are returning to the community.